What Are Pre-Employment Tests?

 Using pre-employment testing, hiring managers can make decision on hard facts rather than on a resume that may incite bias.
 For instance, a black woman applies for a job in a company whose workforce is predominantly white men.
 By just going through her resume, the recruiter would know her gender – case goes worse if she has attached a picture too – and subconsciously assume that she’s not the right fit for the company.

-In contrast to that, if the same candidate scores well on a pre-employment test, the hiring manager would deicide to go ahead with her.
+In contrast to that, if the same candidate scores well on a pre-employment test, the hiring manager would decide to go ahead with her.
 Most of the pre-employment solution providers are now using AI to eliminate bias from the recruitment process.
 The use AI can help companies in making sure that the unconscious bias is taken out of the equation.

 • Improving the legal defensibility of your hiring decisions